mdh02038/docker-git-backup/README.md

     $ docker run -e KEY=ssh-private-key -e URL=git-repo-url -e PATH=directory_path raquette/docker-git-backup restore

-It is important to note that if this database already exists on your server, this process will update it.
+It is important to note that if this repo already exists on your server, a restore will update it.

-By default the container will wait for the mysql server to be up.
-To disable this set the env variable WAIT_FOR_SERVER=no .

 ## Configuration